delabassee/java-lab/lab8-sealed-class.md

 ## Wrap-up

-In this exercice, you have used Sealed Classes.
+In this exercise, you have used Sealed Classes.

 Sealed Classes is a new feature that enables a developer to define a restricted class hierarchy, i.e. a developer has now the ability to explicitly states for a given class (or an interface) which classes (or interfaces) may extend (or implement) it.
 Sealed Classes is a previewed feature in JDK 15.